Skip to main content

 Eingang des Futuriums

-In various thematic complexes, the exhibition in Berlin's Futurium invites you to think about the future yourself.
-How will we live together in the cities of tomorrow?
+Through various thematic sections, the exhibition at Berlin’s Futurium invites you to reflect on the future.
+How will we live together in cities in the future?
 How will we get around?
 What will we eat?
 How will we define justice in the future?
-The latest information on the big questions of our time, such as climate change, artificial intelligence or new forms of society, is presented in an entertaining and inspiring way.
-The exhibition with numerous multimedia and interactive elements received the European Museum Award in 2021.
-"Every country should have its own Futurium," said the jury.
-In the Futurium Lab you can become active yourself.
-A trip to the future that is also suitable for families.
+The latest information on the major issues of our time – such as climate change, artificial intelligence and new forms of society – is presented in an entertaining and inspiring way.
+The exhibition, featuring numerous multimedia and interactive elements, has been awarded the European Museum Prize.
+“Every country should have its own Futurium,” said the jury.
+In the Futurium Lab, you can get hands-on.
+A journey into the future that is also ideal for families.

 Tip 2: Discover the future in Berlin with children